clementranc/nstarwrap/Tutorials/Tutorial_3/Instructions.md

 ## Introduction

+This final tutorial on 2-star fits is designed to provide you with the required scripts to perform MCMCs which results can be published in an article.
+Before starting, make sure you have [all the material](https://github.com/clementranc/nstarwrap/tree/main/Tutorials/Tutorial_3).

 ## Step 1: save image in a binary file for fast and multiple access

 As shown previously in the [Tutorial 2](https://github.com/clementranc/nstarwrap/blob/main/Tutorials/Tutorial_2/Notebook.ipynb), creating a local binary file of the image gives a lot of flexibility and improve the running time.
 The only drawback of this approach is the large binary file (typically 2 GB) that is created in your disk.
 This file can be seen as a temporary file that you can delete at the end of your modeling session if you wish.